Range Map

 • Bladder tanks.
 Fuel bladders deteriorate with age and disuse.
 Replacement runs $5,000 to $10,000 for the pair and is a leading source of pre-purchase surprises.
 Inspect carefully.

 • Early versus late models.
 Pre-1967 210s have strut-braced wings, lighter useful loads, and older systems.
-Most buyers focus on the 210N and 210R, which command a premium but offer the most refined ownership experience.
+Most buyers focus on the 210N and 210R for their systems maturity and avionics provisions.

 See Also